 - Dairy products

 Usually, processed foods tend to have high GI and GL levels.
-The American Diabetes Association suggests a list of foods with a high GI (8).
-These are:
+The American Diabetes Association suggests a list of foods with a high GI (13):

 - White bread or bagel